 - Failure to integrate with peers during treatment

 - Quick relapse after treatment

 Integrated treatment for co-occurring disorders is typically longer, goes through more crises, and progresses in a more gradual way.
 The individual being treated is also going to undergo more severe and more regular medical, emotional, and social problems as they progress.
-These problems are best managed by a dual diagnosis treatment center that has experience with treating co-occurring disorders, like Summit Estate.
+These problems are best managed by a dual diagnosis treatment center with experience in treating co-occurring disorders, like Summit Estate Recovery Center.